Prelude14/ERS_Pygame/README.md

 ### What I would do differently now (2024):

-* I would definitely fix the Main menu's button hover issues.
+* I would fix the Main menu's button hover issues.

 * I never got around to changing the electronic colour pad's buzzer noise (from lvl 2) to change when the code is entered correctly.
 So it makes the same buzz whether you get it wrong or right currently, and I definitely would change that up.